 - refer to academic or employment resources

-The University Learning Centre provides academic skills workshops in math and writing and community service learning opportunities that you can participate in.
+Student Learning Services provides academic skills workshops in math and writing and community service learning opportunities that you can participate in.

 The Global Connections Student Lounge and Training Room is a place where you can relax with friends, enjoy your lunch, study or get involved.
 Past events range from salsa lessons to watching soccer games: you can always feel at home with other international students and Canadians alike.